django/django/docs/asgi.rst

 where you may have added the response channel to a Group or other set of channels you want to trigger a reply to when data arrives.

+If ``ChannelFull`` is raised, then give up attempting to send the message;
+consumption is not required.

 Channel: ``http.disconnect``

 Keys: